Forget the usual turkey and cheese! These chicken pinwheel sandwiches with a Greek twist are simple to put together, but have ten times the flavor.

 - 4 whole wheat tortillas

-- 2 whole (4 halves) roasted red peppers, thinly sliced
+- 2 whole or 4 halves roasted red peppers, thinly sliced

-- 2 oz. pitted kalamata olives, thinly sliced (about 16 olives)
+- 2 ounces pitted kalamata olives thinly sliced (about 16 olives)

 - In a medium bowl, stir together Greek yogurt, mayonnaise, lemon juice, oregano, basil and salt.

 - Divide the yogurt sauce between the whole wheat tortillas and spread evenly.
 Lay the roasted pepper strips on top of the yogurt sauce.